trinidad/trinidad_init_services/README.md

 #### Uninstall

-Manage as every other rc.d, assuming `update-rc.d -f /etc/init.d/trinidad defaults` you can uninstall using :
+manage as every other service (e.g. `update-rc.d -f trinidad defaults` on Ubuntu) you can even uninstall (will attempt to delete the script as well) using :

     $ [sudo] trinidad_init_service --uninstall /etc/init.d/trinidad